igor-bzovsky/BaseTypes.NET/README.md

 # BaseTypes.NET

-BaseTypes.NET is a small but useful library containing fundamental types for object-oriented programming and domain-driven design (DDD).
+BaseTypes.NET is a lightweight library containing fundamental types for object-oriented programming and domain-driven design (DDD).

 ## 📌 Available Types:
 - `Entity<TId>` – A base class for entities that have a unique identity throughout their lifecycle.
 Entities are distinguished by their identifier (`Id`), even if their properties change.
 They are commonly used to model real-world objects in domain-driven design (DDD).